tyea/erot13/README.md

-# erot13
+# Erot13

-## Introduction
+## About

-This small JavaScript script will allow you to hide your email address from pesky spammers!
+Erot13 is a small JavaScript script for hiding your email address from spammers.

 ## Installation